fanifrancs/anonimaze/README.md

 # anonimaze
-Send and receive anonymous messages.
+Send and receive anonymous messages and compliments.